A revised third chapter from my epic fantasy novel.

 ‘I hope so too.
 But Killmouli, our village needs me to sell my wares to pay the tithe.
 I’m sure that the sídhe will be glad to buy new weapons if there’s a fight.’

-‘If you must the go to the castle and try.
+‘If you must then go to the castle and try.
 There are plenty of folks there waiting to see if the market will go ahead.
-I’m going to wait by the portal to warn others from our village who’ll be heading to the market.
+I’m going to wait by the portal to warn others from our village who’ll be heading to the market.’

 Airen joined the grumbling throng outside the gateway.
 They waited hours, Airen full of misgivings.
-Dawn approached, and he thought sadly that he was missing his daughter’s birthday.
-He had planned to buy her a gift at the market but now if his wares were not sold all his savings would go on the tithe and there would be little left for buying extras.
+Dawn approached, painting colour onto the gleaming white statues of beautiful maidens carved in niches around the gate.
+Airen thought sadly that he was missing his daughter’s birthday.
+He had planned to buy her a gift at the market, but now if his wares were not sold all his savings would go on the tithe and there would be little left for buying extras.
 He wondered how they would manage if Midhir took a dislike to brownies and stopped them trading at the market.

 Airen turned and saw that bodies were being carried to the burial ground outside the palace, each bearing the marks of battle.
 His blood ran chill.
 They were not of Midhir’s company but strangers to this land.
 Brownies.
-Airen barely needed to glance at the warpaint or shields to know that they had come from Velmoran.
+Airen barely needed to glance at the warpaint; interlocking spirals of cobalt blue painted with woad, to know that they had come from Velmoran.

 There was a scuffle of stones on the track behind him.
 Fearful of meeting an unfriendly face, it was with joy that he beheld a warrior noble and strong.
 A mass of shaggy golden locks tumbled from beneath his richly ornamented helmet.
 ‘Leon.’